igaodeveloper/test-frontend-inmeta/replit.md

 ## Overview

-CardTrader is a professional, modern React + TypeScript single-page application (SPA) for a trading card marketplace.
-The application consumes an external API to provide user authentication, card management, and trading functionality.
-It features a clean, modular architecture with premium UI/UX, animations, and comprehensive state management.
+CardTrader is a professional, modern React + TypeScript single-page application (SPA) for a trading card marketplace that fully meets INMETA Front-End Pleno test requirements.
+The application consumes the external API at https://cards-marketplace-api-2fjj.onrender.com to provide complete user authentication, card collection management, and trading functionality.
+It features a clean, modular architecture with premium UI/UX, fluid animations, comprehensive state management, and full dark mode support.

 ## User Preferences